lbriais/easy_app_helper/README.md

 ## Config files

-EasyAppHelper will look for files in numerous places.
-Both Unix and Windows places are handled.
+EasyAppHelper will look for files in numerous places. **Both Unix and Windows places are handled**.
-All the files are Yaml files but could have names with different extensions.
+All the files are [Yaml][yaml] files but could have names with different extensions.

 You can look in the classes documentation to know exactly which extensions and places the config files are looked for.